How do you blend your Garden Shed into your landscaping?

 The colour of your shed plays the most important part to blend it into your garden, obviously, a bright bold colour will draw attention to it.
-That’s why our Asgard sheds are available in dark-forest green, dark brown or ivory.
-The dark brown and green are particularly suited for blending into the garden fence or background, with more eye-popping planting to focus on.
+That’s why our Asgard sheds are available in dark-forest green, grey or ivory.
+The dark grey and green are particularly suited for blending into the garden fence or background, with more eye-popping planting to focus on.

 The current black garden fence trend is hugely popular and works on large blocks of black helping define the space and make your greens look lush, and the planting shine bright.
-This trend sees the launch of Asgard’s latest colour; dark grey!
-Due to launch in the summer-autumn months.
+Asgard sheds are easy to hide if you know how.